 Small, picturesque Sheldon is a linear Peak District village on the edge of a limestone plateau at roughly 1000 feet.
 It is set in beautiful, rolling scenery of fields and dry stone walls which can be enjoyed from the many footpaths.

 It was originally a farming and lead mining community.
 Evidence of mining is all around in the disturbed ground, spoil heaps, covered mine shafts and the surface remains of Magpie Mine.

-Fortunately, Sheldon still has three farms and a number of smallholdings.
+Fortunately, Sheldon still has four farms and a number of smallholdings.
 The dairy herd still walk from their fields the short distance along the street to the farm.